-This adds an edit node to the network.
-If you don't like the edits you make then you can delete the node to clear the slate.
-To deselect the soccerball, press Ctrl and click on it.
+You can do this in the Karma or Houdini GL view.
+If you don't like the edits then you can delete the node and try again.
+To deselect the soccerball_geo, press Ctrl and click on it in the Scene Graph.

 Now lets add some texture maps to the Backdrop material.
-Double-click on the materiallibrary node and select the backdrop\mat node.
+Double-click on the materiallibrary node and select the backdrop_mat node.

 Set the Base Color to 1, 1, 1 because this color will be multiplied with the texture map.
 Now click on the Textures tab and under Base Color click Use Texture.
-Click the File Selector button and use \$HIP to go to the /tex directory and choose backdrop\color.rat.
-You can also add the backdrop\reflect.rat texture to Reflectivity.
+Click the File Selector button and use \$HIP to go to the /tex directory and choose backdrop_color.rat.
+You can also add the backdrop_reflect.rat texture to Reflectivity.